My maternal grandmother, Leora (Goff) Wilson was almost married on Valentine’s Day, 1914.

 As the oldest in a family of ten children, born in Guthrie County, Iowa, in 1880, she wasn’t allowed to go to high school.
 She was needed at home to help feed her father and seven brothers.
 And because those brothers thought their father cut their hair too short, Leora got the barbering job.

-After graduating 8th Grade in Audubon County, Leora was allowed to go to a six-weeks’ sewing school in Exira, and afterwards would hire out sometimes to do some sewing.
+After graduating 8th Grade in Audubon County, Leora was allowed to go to a six-weeks’ sewing school in Exira, and afterwards hired out sometimes to do some sewing for neighboring families.

-And in 1912, after her parents bought a farm at Wichita in Guthrie County, and her sisters were older, two Goff brothers moved to a farm a couple of miles away and needed someone to cook for them.
-She kept house for them during the day, gathering dead wood from a nearby grove to use in the cooking range, then that spring rode a bicycle home to read in the newspaper all about the sinking of the Titanic.
+After her parents bought a farm at Wichita in Guthrie County, in 1912, and her sisters were older, two Goff brothers moved to a farm a couple of miles away and needed a housekeeper.
+Leora rode her bike to the place to cook for them, gathering dead wood from a nearby grove for the cooking range.
+After the housework was done, she rode home to read in the newspaper all about the sinking of the Titanic.

-Grandmother Jordan was widowed in February of 1913, Leora moved in with her at Monteith.
+Grandmother Jordan was widowed in February of 1913, so Leora moved in with her at Monteith.
 One day they visited Grandmother Jordan’s youngest son, Fred and his wife Rectha, in Monteith.
-Rectha’s handsome younger brother was also visiting.
+Rectha’s handsome older brother, Clabe Wilson, was also visiting.

-They became engaged Christmas night, after attending church at the Monteith Christian Church.
-Clabe gave her a silver vanity set–mirror, brush, and comb–as he loved her mass of dark brown hair.
+They became engaged that Christmas, after attending an evening service at the Monteith Christian Church.
+Clabe Leora a silver vanity set–mirror, brush, and comb.
 She hadn’t thought to give him something.
-He said he’d like the “Home Sweet Home” picture that she’d painted on velvet.
+He said he’d like the “Home Sweet Home” picture with roses that she’d painted on velvet.
 “Of course, I got it back,” she added.

 That winter Leora made her wedding dress, and her grandmother helped her make quilts and comforters.